mahdiisabry1/SDGP-Repository/README.md

 # SDGP-Project-Repository

 A fullstack web development project:
-E-learning platform where learners can learn Web development , Earn certifiacations
+E-learning platform where learners can self-learn Web development and update their skills, Earn certifiacations
-And create blogs and show case their knowledge
-A gameroom is being developed (On progress) where instructers also can join nd create their quiz game and the Students can join and play the game and be ranked
+And create technical blogs and show case their knowledge A gameroom is being developed (On progress) where instructers also can join nd create their quiz game and the Students can join and play the game and be ranked